sweattep/modern_quotes/README.md

 >Let go early = smaller hop.
 Hold it down = maximum height.
 But it wasn't binary - I interpreted your intent

+>I imagine, that right now, you’re feeling a bit like Alice.
+Tumbling down the rabbit hole

 >people don't care what you know, unless they know that you care

 >The future is created by those who tell the best story.